Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 ## Updating from older firmware versions

-If you are upgrading from an old version of the firmware, there may be additional steps you need to take.
+If you are updating from an old version of the firmware, there may be additional steps you need to take.
 Send [M115](/User_manual/Reference/Gcodes/M115) to your Duet via USB or in the DWC console to check the current firmware version.

 ### Updating without firmware erase

+We generally recommend that firmware updates should be done in incremental steps, especially if you are updating from a very old version.
+We usually suggest updating in the following order:
+**RRF v1.x** to **RRF v2.05.1** to **RRF v3.0** to **RRF v3.3** to **the latest stable release**.
+You don't need to downgrade your firmware; just update to the next version on from your current version, eg if you are on RRF 3.1.1, update to v3.3, then the latest stable release.
+See the tabs below for notes on updating to specific releases.

 ### Tabs {.tabset}

 #### Updating from RRF 3.3

-If you are updating from RRF 3.3 or later, you should be able to update by downloading the Duet2and3Firmware-3.x.zip file (where 3.x is the version number).
+If you are updating from RRF 3.3 or later, you should be able to update by downloading the Duet2and3Firmware-3.x.zip file (where 3.x is the version number) from the latest stable release.
 This contains all the firmware and software files for all Duet boards.
 There’s no need to unzip it.
 You can download individual files as necessary, too.
 See the section later about updating individual files.
+Firmware files will be stored in the '0:/firmware/' directory.

+Download file Duet2and3Firmware-X.X.zip file from the latest stable release, which is available from [the Duet3D Github repository here](https://github.com/Duet3D/RepRapFirmware/releases/latest).
+Follow the 'Usual procedure' instructions below to update the firmware.

-#### Updating from RRF 3.0-3.2.2
+#### Updating from RRF 3.0 - 3.2.2

-If you are updating from an early version of RRF 3.x, before RRF 3.3, there are a couple of changes to be aware of.
+If you are updating from an early version of RRF 3.x, before RRF 3.3, we recommend updating to RRF 3.3 before updating to later firmware versions.
+This is because:

-(To be completed!
-But basically in 3.3 and later there is a new firmware folder, that files get uploaded to.
-See section below on 'File locations on the Duet SD card'.)
+* The location where the firmware files are stored was changed.
+Versions previous to RRF 3.3 stored them in the ‘0:/sys/’ directory, but from version 3.3 they are stored in the ‘0:/firmware/’ directory.
+When you upload the version 3.3 files in an older RRF version, they will be stored in the /sys directory.
+Once RRF 3.3 has been installed, subsequent firmware uploads will cause the /firmware directory to be created, and the firmware files will be stored in there.
+* From RRF 3.3, the version number of DWC was aligned with the version number of RRF.
+It is now easier to check if the versions of DWC and RRF are compatible; they should match.
+Older versions of the firmware don't work well with newer versions of DWC, and vice versa.

+Download file Duet2and3Firmware-3.3.zip from [the Github repository here](https://github.com/Duet3D/RepRapFirmware/releases/tag/3.3).
+Follow the 'Usual procedure' instructions below to update the firmware.
+We recommend updating to the latest stable version of RRF next.
+See the previous tab.

 #### Updating from RRF 1.x or 2.x

 **Important!** When upgrading from 1.x or 2.x firmware to 3.x you will need to make substantial changes to your config.g file.
 See [Migrating from RRF2 to RRF3](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3).

-**Upgrading ANY Duet 2 from 1.x or 2.x to 3.0 or later requires installing 3.0 first.**
+**Upgrading ANY Duet 2 from RRF 1.x or 2.x to 3.0 or later requires installing RRF 3.0 first.**

 The version 3.01 and later binaries are too large to be installed by the IAP program supported by version 1.x and 2.x firmware.
 Therefore you cannot upgrade directly from version 1.x or 2.x firmware to 3.01 or later firmware.
 This is the procedure:

 * Download file Duet2and3Firmware-3.0.zip from [the Github repository here](https://github.com/Duet3D/RepRapFirmware/releases/tag/3.0)
-* Upload and install that file on the Duet through Duet Web Control
+* Follow the 'Usual procedure' instructions below to update the firmware.
 * Send M115 and check the response to confirm that you are running version 3.0 firmware
 * You can then upgrade to version 3.01 or later firmware.
+We recommend updating to version 3.3 next.
+See the previous tab.
-* If you are updating from v1.x, update to v2.05.1 first.
-We've tested back to v1.21
+* If you are updating from v1.x, you may want to update to v2.05.1 first.
+Though we have tested back to RRF v1.21 that you can go straight to RRF 3.0.

 If you are updating a Duet 2 WiFi from RRF 1.18.2 or earlier, you will also need to manually update the WiFi firmware via USB or PanelDue.
 See 'Updating WiFi firmware' instructions below.
 And you will need to unzip the Duet Web Control zip file into a folder called 'www' on the SD card.
 See [SD card](/User_manual/RepRapFirmware/SD_card) for the current SD card structure.